intersystems-community/DeepSeeWeb/Addons.md

 All files placed in `/src/addons` folder are treated as addons and are to be compiled in separate JS files
 5. Modify file `/src/addons/my-addon.component.ts` to implement features you need
 6. Run command `npm run build:addons` to compile all addons placed in `/src/addons` folder
-7. After build, all compiled addons are to be placed in `/dist/commonjs/src/addons` folder
+7. After build, all compiled addons are to be placed in `/dist-addons/src/addons` folder
 8. Rename your addon file to name of custom portlet, that would be used for this widget type.
+By default DSW creates portlets with name: `DSW.Addons.{filename}`(without extension).
 Copy renamed file into `/addons` folder of your DSW root on a website

 ## 3. Addon versioning